SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/06-Summary.md

 ## In the next lesson you will learn:

 - Polymorphism
-    * the concept behind it
+    * the concept of polymorphism
-    * how to achieve polymorphism
+    * how to use polymorphism